 In 2014, CCF began a college scholarship fund for girls of marginalized producers of the Association for Craft Producers interested in pursuing +2 higher education.
 The Joy Attwood College Scholarship Fund was named in honor of CCF chair Denise’s mother, Joy, who was a mentor to many young women around the world.
 This scholarship, administered by the non-profit Association for Craft Producers in Nepal, set out to provide a $1,000 tuition scholarship to either several outstanding girl scholars to help pay for their college tuition for 2 years.
 ACP will also set aside $1,000 as an endowment to ensure that this program will remain viable for years to come.
 In 2016 we made this a competitive scholarship available to the girl children of producers & managers of ACP with an emphasis placed on granting it to the most outstanding scholar with the greatest need.
+The first place recipient receives $1,000 upon acceptance the first year and the remaining $1,000 following test results for the second year.
+The second and third recipents recieve funds at the same time but in two $500 installments.
 Many of the applicants have received the Power of 5 stipend which has helped them stay in school.
 It is our hope that these young women will be able to continue further past class 10 and pursue their dreams and inspire other young girls in Nepal.

 Joy Attwood Scholars

 “My father always wanted me to join in army.
 I want to become nurse.
 When I was studying in school one of my health teacher was a nurse and she inspired me to choose a career as a nurse.

 Currently I have joined PLC nursing.
 Since the course fee is expensive my parents has to bear all the expenses for my course.
 If I receive this scholarship it will support me to accomplish my nursing degree and release the financial pressure from my parents.